Sat, March 15, 2014

 Most of the store goods were destroyed, but the canned food was unaffected.
 “A lot of the labels had come off of the cans so we had to guess what was in them, but we didn’t care because it meant there was something to eat.”
 The Carpenters were also able to salvage the safe, and dry out $4000 worth of waterlogged bills on top of the stove.
 “So that took a little while to do and I can still feel the silt on my fingers today from that,” Merrle recalls.

 Merrle and Earl stayed through the end of their contract and left Ouzinkie in May of 1964.
 In the months to come, Merrle received special commendations from the USPS for “the unselfish devotion to the public service that was so amply demonstrated by postal people during the disastrous earthquake” and a personal note of thanks from US Senator Bob Bartlett.
-These documents are now a part of the archive at the Baranov Museum/ Kodiak Historical Society.
+These documents are now a part of the archive at the Kodiak Museum/ Kodiak Historical Society.

 The Ouzinkie Packing Company was demolished

 and never rebuilt.
-(Baranov Museum / Kodiak
+(Kodiak Museum / Kodiak

-Historical Society, P-914-27)
+Historical Society, P-914-27) |

 The Carpenter Collection is among the collections of objects, photos, and oral histories held in trust by Alaska’s historical organizations that help to preserve the story of ordinary people who lived through the spring of 1964, an extraordinary time.